 Juliana began her career selling advertising at the Scottsdale Tribune and entered the construction arena in 2011.
 Currently she leads business development at DLR Group, an architecture and engineering firm, in their K-12 design pursuits across Arizona.

 Juliana has a passion for education and supporting students.
-Her mother is a tenured special education teacher in the Valley and her family helped establish the Blake Norvell “Smile” Scholarship in the memory of her late brother.
+Her mother is a retired special education teacher in the Valley and her family helped establish the Blake Norvell “Smile” Scholarship in the memory of her late brother.
 This scholarship is awarded each spring to students at Corona del Sol who most epitomize the qualities of Blake—community leadership, academic acumen and a positive, outgoing personality.